RespiradorHacker/Projeto-EAR-Celso/README.md

 - Gabriel Casagrande.
 - Ivandro Ceccato.

-Special thanks to Tissa and Leo, for their unlimited support and to God that inspired and guided me all the time.
+Thanks to my family, special thanks to my dear wife Tissa and my children Joana, Gustavo and Leonardo, for their unlimited support and to all the people that prayed for this project, and God that inspired and guided me all the time.